 This self cleaning plant has dead foliage that dries up and disappears.
 It comes in many different colors.

-Like it’s larger cousin, the New Guinea impatins, the smaller regular varieties of impatiens clean themselves and don’t need you to do the work of removing the flowers.
+Like it’s larger cousin, the New Guinea impatiens, the smaller regular varieties of impatiens clean themselves and don’t need you to do the work of removing the flowers.

-Some plants flower well all summer long but can be even more spectacular if you do a bit of light deadheading.
-Peonies, Black Eyed Susans and Purple Coneflowers will bloom all season long but will look more tidy if the spent blooms are removed occasionally.
+Black Eyed Susans and Purple Coneflowers look more neater in the garden if the spent blooms are removed occasionally.
 Here are a few more:

 This is not by any means the only list of plants that don’t need deadheading to stay pretty all summer long.
 To find others, look for words like these on the plant labels: